deleterium/signum-vanity-opencl/README.md

 * Package will be avaliable at `dist` folder.

 ## Windows
-* Dependencies: (Visual Studio Community Edition)[https://visualstudio.microsoft.com/vs/community/], (OpenSSL library)[https://slproweb.com/products/Win32OpenSSL.html] and OpenCL SDK for your graphics card: (AMD)[https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK] (Compilation not tested on NVIDIA or Intel graphics)
+* Dependencies: [Visual Studio Community Edition](https://visualstudio.microsoft.com/vs/community/), [OpenSSL library version 1.3](https://slproweb.com/products/Win32OpenSSL.html) and OpenCL SDK for your graphics card: [AMD](https://github.com/GPUOpen-LibrariesAndSDKs/OCL-SDK) or [nVidia](https://developer.nvidia.com/opencl)
 * Clone repository
 * Open the solution
 * Adjust headers/libraries path according to the installed dependencies folders `include` and `lib`.
 * Compile solution

 ## Resource files
-* Remember to include `passphraseToId.cl`, `passphraseToId2.cl` and `README.md` with the binary file if redistributing a compiled version.
+* Remember to include `passphraseToId.cl`, `passphraseToId2.cl`, `bip39*.txt` and `README.md` with the binary file if redistributing a compiled version.

 # Inspiration
 * https://github.com/PlasmaPower/nano-vanity/ Project that uses also curve25519 for cryptography.
 It also reaches 2M tries per second (on RX470).